 More and more people are deciding to move cross country.
 One area that’s on the up is Houston, Texas, due to low house prices and favorable tax rates.
 If you’re heading to one of these housing hubs, you may find you have to move cross country.
 It’s costly to conduct cross country moves.
 We’re going to show you some of the ways you can save money on cross country moves.

 1. Hire Professional Movers

 Not only is it safer to hire professionals to handle moving, but it’s also cheaper.
 Hiring your own truck, if you want to do it alone, will cost you more than simply getting someone else to handle the job.
 The trick to making this work is to shop around until you get the right local movers.
 Most of them will have different quotes, but the best companies for long distance moving will stand out from the rest.

 2. Move in the Winter

 The cheapest time to move is in the winter.
 The worst time to move is in the summer.
 The reality is this is when everyone decides to move, so movers can charge whatever they feel like.

 Moving in the winter time will open up more affordable choices for you since companies are competing for business.
 It may not be pleasant to move at this time of year, but it can save you hundreds of dollars.

 Never try to buy packaging when you can get it for free.
 If you can prepare in advance, save all the packaging you can from birthdays and Christmas.
 This will allow you to reuse it again for wrapping items and boxing everything up.
 Don’t underestimate how much it can cost to buy packaging from scratch.
 It can really start to add up.

 4. Sell Your Stuff

 It’s not unheard of to make a profit off of this venture, either.
-Many people have bought new furniture in a cheaper location, while selling their old furniture for a higher price.
+Many people have bought new furniture in a cheaper location while selling their old furniture for a higher price.
 You can find great deals and bargains by browsing the catalogs of Online Furniture stores.